-We also generated 9.0% and 8.8% of our revenues in the years ended December 31, 2020 and 2019, respectively, from services provided to NPI, such as development services.
-In addition, we account for the financial results of NPI in our financial statements in accordance with the equity method.
-Although NPI's results of operations can materially impact our profit (loss), the results of operations of NPI are only reflected in one line item in our consolidated statements of comprehensive income (loss) (Company's share in gains (losses) of Joint Venture) and our revenue and operating expenses do not reflect the results of operations of NPI.
+We generated 15% and 9.0% of our revenues in the years ended December 31, 2021 and 2020, respectively, from services provided to NPI, such as development services.
+We account for the financial results of NPI in our financial statements in accordance with the equity method.
+Although NPI's results of operations can materially impact our profit (loss), the results of operations of NPI are only reflected in one line item in our consolidated statements of comprehensive income (loss) (Company's share in gains (losses) of NPI) and our revenue and operating expenses do not reflect the results of operations of NPI.

-However, we have included the audited financial statements of NPI for the years ended December 31, 2020 and 2019 in this Annual Report.
+However, due to its materiality to our operational results, we have included the audited financial statements of NPI for the years ended December 31, 2021 and 2020 in this Annual Report.
 In order to provide more visibility into the results of operations of NPI, we have also included under "- Results of Operations of NPI" below a discussion of the period to period comparison of NPI's results of operations.